anumularaviteja1812/Ship-identification/README.md

 ## Dataset - Ships Dataset

-The dataset you will be working with is uploaded as zip file
+The dataset you will be working with is: https://drive.google.com/drive/folders/1fGNDdVUZPkfq-FJR9acBA_SStIC-Bpd4?usp=sharing

 ### Files Uploaded:
 1. training ipynb and pdf files